firebase/flutterfire/docs/auth/start.md

 If required, you can change this default behavior to only persist authentication state for the current session, or not at all.
 To configure these settings, call the following method `FirebaseAuth.instanceFor(app: Firebase.app(), persistence: Persistence.LOCAL);`.
-You can still update the persistence for each Auth instance using `setPersistence(Persistence.NONE)`, but it is required to initialize first otherwise persistence will not update from default behaviour.
+You can still update the persistence for each Auth instance using `setPersistence(Persistence.NONE)`.

 ```dart
 // Disable persistence on web platforms.
 Must be called on initialization: